Why, when, and how to get your legal will and testament written for your peace of mind and your loved ones.

 Guardian takes care of the welfare or your children

-Having different persons will help ensure check & balance
+Having different persons will help ensure check and balance

 Q: Is a will revoked by marriage or divorce?